theperfectscript/RoboND-Kinematics-Project/writeup_thomasyoshihara.md

 Following the course content, i chose d1 to intersect with the next joint to minimize the non zero parameters.

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+The homogeneous transform matrix consists of the following components:

+![alt text][imagetht]

+After multiplication, it can be build for e.g. in python for the individual joints as this.ß

 ```python
 def get_tf_matrix(alpha, a, d, q):
     return Matrix([